-- Strength of Securitization Law and Financing Order: The State of New York's legislation (Part B of the LIPA Reform Act, or the Securitization Law), coupled with an irrevocable Financing Order that became final and non-appealable on 17 June 2022, permits the the issuance of the bonds and the creation of the restructuring charge and strongly protects the restructuring property securing the bonds.
-Similar to other utility cost recovery charge (UCRC) securitizations we rate, this transaction will benefit from the Securitization Law's inclusion of a state non-impairment pledge under which the State of New York pledges to bondholders that it will not (1) take or permit any action that limits, alters or impairs the value of restructuring property; or (2) reduce, alter or impair transition charges that are imposed, collected and remitted for the benefit of the owners of restructuring bonds, any assignee, and all financing entities, until until the bonds and associated costs are paid in full, except as required by the adjustment mechanism described in the restructuring cost Financing Order (the state pledge).
+- Strength of Securitization Law and Financing Order: The State of New York's legislation (Part B of the LIPA Reform Act, or the Securitization Law), coupled with an irrevocable Financing Order that became final and non-appealable on 17 June 2022, permits the issuance of the bonds and the creation of the restructuring charge and strongly protects the restructuring property securing the bonds.
+Similar to other utility cost recovery charge (UCRC) securitizations we rate, this transaction will benefit from the Securitization Law's inclusion of a state non-impairment pledge under which the State of New York pledges to bondholders that it will not (1) take or permit any action that limits, alters or impairs the value of restructuring property; or (2) reduce, alter or impair restructuring charges that are imposed, collected and remitted for the benefit of the owners of restructuring bonds, any assignee, and all financing entities, until the bonds and associated costs are paid in full, except as required by the adjustment mechanism described in the restructuring cost Financing Order (the state pledge).
 In addition, the Securitization Law and Financing Order contain the typical true-sale and security interest provisions.
 The restructuring property grants the issuer the irrevocable right to impose, bill and collect irrevocable, non-bypassable restructuring charges based on electricity usage, and related rights, including a mandatory uncapped true-up mechanism that periodically adjusts the charges to ensure timely bond payments until the bonds are repaid in full.
 Nonbypassable refers to the requirement that the charges be levied on all of the Authority's existing and future retail electric customers receiving transmission and distribution services in its service area, including customers of any Authority successor or assignee.
-(See "Asset description Securitization Law" & "Asset description The Financing Order") - Statutory uncapped true-up adjustment mechanism: The true-up adjustment mechanism mandatorily adjusts the RCs at least annually to ensure sufficient collections to make timely payments of interest and scheduled principal on the bonds as well as associated ongoing financing costs until the bonds are paid in full.
+(See "Asset description Securitization Law" & "Asset description The Financing Order") - " Statutory uncapped true-up adjustment mechanism: The true-up adjustment mechanism mandatorily adjusts the restructuring charges at least annually to ensure sufficient collections to make timely payments of interest and scheduled principal on the bonds as well as associated ongoing financing costs until the bonds are paid in full.
 In addition, the Financing Order authorizes more frequent interim adjustments at any time if the servicer deems necessary to ensure timely bond payments.
 The servicer may also elect to perform a voluntary mid-year true-up adjustment to adjust charges to customers to correct for overcollections or undercollections in any year.
-This voluntary mid-year adjustment helps reduce the volatility of the restructuring charge to customers.
+This voluntary mid-year adjustment helps reduce the volatility of the RC to customers.
 In addition, the transaction includes an operating reserve account which, inclusive of the debt service reserve account, provide sufficient funds to offset the typical variance in collections versus projections in order to meet the projected amortization schedule between true-ups.
-(See "Asset description Statutory uncapped true-up adjustment mechanism") - " Large ratepayer base and service territory: The size, economic stability and diversity of the ratepayer base in the Authority's service area are credit strengths.
-The service area is fixed by the Securitization Law and primarily includes the Long Island counties of Nassau and Suffolk, which are two of the most affluent counties in the US with median household incomes well above the national average and low unemployment rates.
-The service area primarily includes a mix of residential customers (54% by revenue) and commercial customers (44% by revenue) with no industrial customers.
-The concentration of residential customers and is a strength to the transaction as the consumption is relatively more stable than commercial and industrial customers and less tied to the business cycle.
-(See "Asset description Service area")
+(See "Asset description Statutory uncapped true-up adjustment mechanism")